encse/secchallenge2023/misc/what-s-the-diagnosis/solution/README.md

 just concatenated it and opened in the browser.
 It was a QR code, maybe the flag?
 But I was rickrolled the 1000th times during the challenge....

-I was close to giving up because this seemd like a dead end, albeit a lot of work went into it.
-I tried binwalk, strings, zstego on the image but nothing helped.
+I was close to giving up because this seemed like a dead end... albeit a lot of work went into it.
+I tried `binwalk`, `strings`, `zsteg` on the image but nothing helped.
 I checked the other packages in the capture files hoping for some hints, but I couldn't find anything.
 A week later I talked to Pepe who said that [zsteg](https://github.com/zed-0xff/zsteg) was the necessary tool.
 But I remembered trying it before...
 At the end it has turned out that